turingschool/checks-for-understanding/module-4/backend/week_four.md

 Note: When you're done, submit a PR.

-* What's the purpose of a project management tool?
-* What's your favorite project management tool?
+1. What's your favorite project management tool?
-* Why do we create staging environments?
+2. Why do we create staging environments?
-* What are the characteristics of a good README (in your opinion)?
+3. What are the characteristics of a good README (in your opinion)?
-* What's one main improvement you're going to make to your code regarding accessibility issues?
+4. What's one main improvement you're going to make to your code regarding accessibility issues?
-* What are some basic security concerns to be aware of when building applications?
+5. What are some basic security concerns to be aware of when building applications?
-* Why is continuous integration helpful/important?
+6. Why is continuous integration helpful/important?
-* What are some continuous integration tools?
+7. What are some continuous integration tools?

 #### Review

-* What are some characteristics of "good" git workflow?
+8. What are some characteristics of "good" git workflow?
-* What are the four fundamental concepts of object oriented programming?
+9. What are the four fundamental concepts of object oriented programming?
-* What's a module in Ruby and what's the difference between a class and a module?
+10. What's a module in Ruby and what's the difference between a class and a module?